 According to ITTF regulations, for a player to secure the grand slam title, they must have won a gold medal in an Olympic Game, World Cup table tennis, and a World Table Tennis Championship (WTTC).
 A double grand slam is when a player wins the grand slam twice.

-Similarly, Zhang Yining is the only double grand slam winner for the female players.
-Only 10 players have achieved the grand slam title till today, of which 9 are Chinese players.
+Similarly, Zhang Yining is the only double grand slam winner for female players.
+Only ten players have achieved the grand slam title till today, of which 9 are Chinese players.

-The country also has very strong national ladies’ and men’s teams.
+The country also has influential national ladies’ and men’s teams.
 The men’s team has won the singles championship in the Olympic Games 6 times in history, breaking the record.
-It was formed in 1952, and it officially represented the country in international competitions.
+It was formed in 1952 and officially represented the country in international competitions.

 China is also well-known for its best table tennis coaches.
-They have immense knowledge and skills in table tennis, and they have been training some of the best players in China.
-With no doubt that the country has truly invested in table tennis.
+They have immense knowledge and skills in table tennis and have been training some of the best players in China.
+With no doubt that the country has genuinely invested in table tennis.
 China is still hitting more milestones today than ever in the table tennis world.

 Japan is the second-best country in table tennis all over the world.
 This is according to the ITTF ranking list produced as of 2021.
-Japan has so far won 4 Olympic medals in the Summer Olympics up to today.
-This includes 2 silver medals and 2 bronze medals.
+Japan has so far won 4 Olympic medals in the Summer Olympics.
+This includes two silver medals and two bronze medals.

 Likewise, Japan won 3 out of 4 medals in the Rio Olympics.
 Besides that, Japan is renowned for its commendable professional league all over the globe.
 It contains some famous Japanese table tennis players who have helped maintain the country at the top rank for quite some time.